 - Attract legal counsel by providing an incentive to take a case with a minor loss to the individual

-- Identity Theft: This occurs when someone steals your personal information like a credit card number, social security number or bank account number with the intention of committing fraud.
+- Identity theft: This occurs when someone steals your personal information like a credit card number, social security number, or bank account number with the intention of committing fraud.
 Often, once the victim realizes what has happened, the damage is done.
-An act of consumer fraud can empty bank accounts, apply for loans, use credit cards and ultimately ruin a victim’s credit score.
+An act of consumer fraud can empty bank accounts, apply for loans, use credit cards, and ultimately ruin a victim’s credit score.
 It is important to be vigilant about protecting yourself against identity theft.

-- Insurance Fraud: Insurance companies may say a claim is unwarranted or uncovered and will deny payment, particularly after a catastrophic event that would warrant a large sum of money.
+- Insurance fraud: Insurance companies may say a claim is unwarranted or uncovered and will deny payment, particularly after a catastrophic event that would warrant a large sum of money.

-- Investor Fraud: Some examples of investor fraud include unauthorized trading, misrepresentations and omissions, and recommending poor investments.
+- Investor fraud: Some examples of investor fraud include unauthorized trading, misrepresentations and omissions, and recommending poor investments.

-Oftentimes, an individual will file a lawsuit on behalf of him or herself and a larger group of people who have been the victim of the same or similar fraud.
+On occasion, an individual will file a lawsuit on behalf of him or herself and a larger group of people who have been the victim of the same or similar fraud.
 A class action suit will pursue compensation for all the individuals who have been victimized and can involve a large number of people whose claims are all similar.
 Once the court certifies a class action, all the claims can be heard and ruled on in one trial.

-If you have been exploited by the dishonest, fraudulent actions of another, you are urged to contact the skilled New Jersey consumer protection lawyers at Eichen Crutchlow Zaslow & McElroy, LLP.
+If you have been exploited by the dishonest, fraudulent actions of another, you are urged to contact the skilled New Jersey consumer protection lawyers at Eichen Crutchlow Zaslow, LLP.
 We have the experience and the knowledge to aggressively handle all types of consumer fraud cases.
 Our legal team works tirelessly to help protect the rights of our clients in consumer fraud cases to ensure there is proper compensation for suffered losses.